Alexius-Huang/RubyRPG/README.md

 ---
 Clone the source code and enter the directory you cloned, type ```$ ruby main.rb``` to start playing.

-If there are any suggestions on refactoring codes, adding new features, modifying some content or more, it is very appreciate to contributed.
+If there are any suggestions on refactoring codes, adding new features, modifying some content or more, you are welcome to help and contribute!